 To illustrate, the incidence of violent crime in Detroit, Los Angeles, Memphis, Baltimore, and St. Louis, Missouri, is over five times greater than in Queens.

-It is worth noting that the property crime rates in Queens are more than 2.5 times higher than those of some other cities.
+It is worth noting that Queens’s property crime rates are more than 2.5 times higher than those of some other cities.
 However, Queens is considerably larger than those cities and has a population that is more than triple that of any on the list (in fact, it is more than seven times larger than Saint Louis).
 Despite these factors, Queens still manages to be safer than approximately 42% of all cities in America, which is quite impressive given its size.

 Safety ranking: Queens ranked the safest